ash3327/Peer-to-Peer-Communication-App/README.md

 1) The application currently only work with computers _in the same network_ due to port forwarding.

+> [!IMPORTANT]
+> 2) Please TURN OFF Windows Defender Firewall AND Windows Firewall (or any firewalls) in the private network before using.

 ## Server-Side
 To start the server, perform the following: